jina-ai/auto-gpt-web/README.md

-# Auto-GPT-web: An Website allows GPT-4 run autonomously 🤖
+# Auto-GPT-web: An Website allows GPT-4 to run autonomously 🤖

 Run GPT-4 autonomously on the web.
 Inspired by [Auto-GPT](https://github.com/Torantulino/Auto-GPT).